-With a strong reputation for design, programme management and facilitation – and tired of accumulating fixed overheads – he took the path of working with highly skilled, independent associates and specialists; a successful strategy that persists to this day.
+With a strong reputation for design, programme management and facilitation – and tired of accumulating fixed overheads – he took the path of working with highly skilled, independent associates and specialists; a successful strategy Scott-McGregor has pursued to this day.

 Common threads throughout this time have been the design and delivery of often innovative solutions that meet strategic needs and address organisational problems.
 These range from culture change to team performance and leadership development.
 Many assignments have run over extended periods and attracted consistently strong ratings.